Jeraldy/JeddyJs/README.md

 ```
 - **Widgets**:
   - We have refactored our code to separe the increment and decrement buttons.
-  - Actually you don't have to do this  for a relatively simple app like this,
+  - You actually don't have to do this  for a relatively simple app like this,
     but this is vital for realworld apps with alot of components and complex logic.
 ```sh
     ├── Widgets